sdpa-python/sdpa-python.github.io/docs/installation/macos.md

 ## Obtaining and installing SDPA Python wrapper

-Once you have built and done a test run on `sdpa`, you have a working SDPA binary, it's finally time to build and install `sdpa-python`.
+Once you have built and done a test run on `sdpa` (or `sdpa_gmp` if using the Multiprecision backend), you have a working SDPA binary, it's finally time to build and install `sdpa-python`.

 We need SPOOLES for building `sdpa-python`.

-### Obtaining SPOOLES library and headers
+### Obtaining and building the SPOOLES library and headers

+If you are using the **SDPA Multiprecision** backend, it contains SPOOLES and will build it as part of the buildsystem.
+In that case, you can skip directly to the next subsection.

-On macOS we have to download as well as build the SPOOLES library.
+If you are using the regular SDPA backend, you will have to download as well as build the SPOOLES library.

 SPOOLES can be obtained from the official [SPOOLES webpage](http://www.netlib.org/linalg/spooles/spooles.2.2.html) or the [Debian package sources](http://ftp.de.debian.org/debian/pool/main/s/spooles/spooles_2.2.orig.tar.gz).